 A new Plymouth company is on a growth path that could see up to 200 people employed at its base in Roborough.
 Following a period of research and development, IDSI UK is now moving into manufacturing a new instrument for companies to monitor and analyse the health of oil and gas wells more cheaply and accurately than ever before.

 Innovation Vouchers provide funding for small to medium sized businesses to access the expertise available in higher education establishments.
-Plymouth University delivers Innovation Vouchers as part of the wider suite of support services provided by GAIN (the Growth Acceleration and Investment Network), through which the University is working with partners across the South West to help businesses achieve their growth potential.
+University of Plymouth delivers Innovation Vouchers as part of the wider suite of support services provided by GAIN (the Growth Acceleration and Investment Network), through which the University is working with partners across the South West to help businesses achieve their growth potential.

 IDSI UK is now responding to its first ten orders, which will be manufactured at the company’s new production facility.
 The business is also attracting interest from the US as a result of new environmental legislation that requires companies to undertake regular leak detection tests in oil wells following the 2010 oil spill in Louisiana.